Effective communication increases the use, value and impact of science,

 Together with Brendon Bosworth, I offer self-guided and facilitated online science communication courses.
 With a focus on humanising science, and the people who do it, our courses invite researchers to explore and develop the powerful stories that help audiences connect with their work.
 We pair this human focus with practical tools for strategically, cost-effectively and professionally communicating science with non-specialist audiences and the media.

 The self-guided version of the course can be taken by anyone, anytime.
-Those wanting a more interactive and supportive course environment should consider joining one of our facilitated courses which span four weeks (approximately 8 per hours per week), and during which Brendon and I guide up to 12 participants through the material via a mix of video lectures, individual assignments, group discussion fora, and one-on-one sessions.
-We also run additional courses for specialist groups, and can customize the course content in places to make it more specific to particular fields.
+Those wanting a more interactive and supportive course environment should consider joining one of our facilitated courses which span four or six weeks (approximately 8 per hours per week), and during which Brendon and I guide up to 12 participants through the material via a mix of video lectures, individual assignments, group discussion fora, and one-on-one sessions.
+We also run additional courses for specialist groups, and can customize the course content and duration to make it more relevant for particular fields.

 I work with individuals to improve their abilities to: